uholeschak/ediabaslib/docs/Replace_ELM327_HC04_Firmware.md

 ### Hardware Requirements:

-* ELM327 with PIC18F25K80 chip.
-For the best models to buy from aliexpress, refer to https://github.com/uholeschak/ediabaslib/issues/39
+* ELM327 adapter with PIC18F25K80 chip.
+For the best models to buy from aliexpress, search PIC18F25K80 ELM37 and refer to https://github.com/uholeschak/ediabaslib/issues/39
 * PICkit 3 or 4 programmer
 * 12V power supply to power ELM327 adapter via OBD2 connector